 “Training takes up a lot of time.
 We already have tight deadlines and as a result, are under pressure.
 So additional training will take up time we can’t afford.
-There’s no need for software training to create paper CRFs.”
+There’s no need for software training to create text documents or spreadsheets.”

-In the long run, it’s been proved that using EDCs and eCRFs provides much greater advantages than using traditional paper based methods.
+In the long run, it’s been proved that using EDCs and eCRFs provides much greater advantages than using traditional methods.

 - Using eCRFs for studies can be much more cost effective.

-It actually costs more to continue using paper CRFs, rather than using a clinical metadata repository and reusing standardized eCRFs.
+It actually takes more effort and cost to continue using text documents or spreadsheets, rather than using a clinical metadata repository and reusing standardized eCRFs.
 Why?
 More time means more costs.
-It takes much longer to create paper studies, and you can’t easily reuse paper CRFs because they need to be created by hand each time.
-Plus, annotations need to be done from scratch for every single paper CRF.
+It takes much longer to create traditional studies, and you can’t easily reuse the CRFs because they need to be created manually each time.
+Plus, annotations need to be done from scratch for every single text document or spreadsheet.
 There’s a much higher likelihood of data errors because data formats can’t be enforced and collected data must be manually re-entered into a computer.
-This is the main reason for the costs being higher.
-It’s only small companies doing small studies that are cost effective using paper CRFs.
+This is the main reason for costs being higher.
+It’s generally only small companies running small studies that are more cost effective using traditional CRFs.

-- Data stored in a cloud-based system is more secure than on paper.
+- Data stored in a cloud-based system is more secure than on text documents or spreadsheets.

 - There’s not as much training required as you think.

-Using a cloud-based system that automates the process of creating eCRFs saves a ton of time.
-So yes, some training will be needed to get started, but the time saved for current and future studies makes up for it many times over.
-Using a cloud-based system like Formedix means you’ll have access to help and support from our professional services team, as well as a dedicated account manager, and access to training.
+Using a cloud-based system that automates the process of creating eCRFs saves lots of time.
+Yes, some training will be needed to get started, but the time saved for current and future studies makes up for it many times over.
+Using a cloud-based system like ryze means you’ll have access to help and support from our professional services team, as well as a dedicated account manager, and access to training.
 We can help get you set up and walk you through our platform.
 These days, EDCs are much more user friendly than they used to be.
 So training is a fairly quick process.
 And EDCs have built-in help and support.